-Craving a more nourishing meal, and determined to cook something other than eggs, I was reminded of these gluten free, dairy-free chickpea flour pancakes (Pudla) that Lucy made after consulting her copy of Madhur Jaffrey's World Vegetarian.
-I've owned a copy of this cookbook for years, and though I vaguely recalled seeing the recipe, somehow I hastily scanned over it.
+Craving a more nourishing meal, and determined to cook something other than eggs, I was reminded of these gluten free and dairy-free chickpea flour pancakes (pudla) that Lucy made after consulting her copy of Madhur Jaffrey's World Vegetarian.
+I've owned a copy of this cookbook for years, and although I vaguely recalled seeing the recipe, somehow I hastily scanned over it.
 My loss, until now.

-I enjoyed these as a light dinner, with some of Nupur's exquisite Spicy Sun-Dried Tomato Spread, but they would be ideal for breakfast or lunch as well and they are so flavourful and satisfying, you don't need any chutney or sauce whatsoever.
+I enjoyed these as a light dinner, with some spicy sun-dried tomato spread, but they would be ideal for breakfast or lunch as well and they are so flavorful and satisfying that you don't really need any chutney or sauce whatsoever.

 I used some fresh cilantro and chilies from my garden, increased the amount of spice, of course, and halved the recipe, because I am alone after all.
 This recipe is easily doubled or tripled for larger family units.
 I will be making these again, there is no doubt about that.
 In fact, I didn't even bring a book or newspaper to the table with me, as I usually do when dining alone, wishing instead to focus all of my attention on this perfect combination of flavors.

 |Chickpea Flour Pancakes (Pudla) with Crushed Peas, Ginger, Chilies and Cilantro|

 Adapted from Madhur Jaffrey's World Vegetarian: More Than 650 Meatless Recipes from Around the World

 Published on July 23, 2008

 Simple, soft fresh-tasting savory pancakes made with chickpea flour, spices, green peas and cilantro — dairy and gluten free, these are an ideal easy breakfast or brunch for one or two